dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 The principle of migration assumes that some amount of coins or tokens is burned in the source chain and then exactly the same amount is created in the destination chain
 There are several ways of value migration in Komodo platform:
-- MoMoM notarized migration
+- MoMoM notarised migration
-- alternative migration method with notarization of the given burn transaction by notary operators (MoMoM backup solution)
+- alternative migration method with notarisation of the given burn transaction by notary operators (MoMoM backup solution)
 - selfimport.

 The migration process consists of making an export or burn transaction in the source chain and making an import transaction for the burned value